BKWLD/codebasehq/README.md

 ## Installation

-1. Install it with `php artisan bundle:install laravel-plus-codebase`
+1. Add to your composer.json's: `"bkwld/codebasehq": "~2.0"`.
+Then do a regular composer install.
-2. Register the bundle in application/bundles.php with: `return array('laravel-plus-codebase' => array('auto' => true))`
+2. Add as a Laravel provider in app/config/app.php's provider list: `'Bkwld\CodebaseHQ\CodebaseHQServiceProvider',`

 ## Configuration

-* Add the API key for your Codebase project to bundles/laravel-plus-codebase/config/codebase.php.
+* Add the API key for your Codebase project to app/config/packages/bkwld/codebasehq/config.php.
 You can get this by visiting the Exceptions view of a Codebase project, you'll see it displayed on the page.
 It looks something like "xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"

 ## Usage

-If you have logging turned on (the config directive "error.log" in application/config/error.php), all of your exceptions will now be automatically be posted to the Exceptions view in your Codebase project.
-Note: error logs will NOT be generated in your filesystem, only on Codebase.
+* 404 errors are currently ignored.
+All other exceptions will be posted to Codebase

-By default, your "local" enviornment will not post exceptions to Codebase.
+* By default, your "local" enviornment will not post exceptions to Codebase.
 This can be changed in the bundles config/local/codebase.php file.